bacalhau-project/bacalhau/README.md

   - Even if low compute (relatively), they have SOME compute and it's MOSTLY going unused
   - Payment channels are neat
     - Need some way of metering to know roughly how to agree on pricing apriori (charge as you go is kind of annoying for this sort of work)
-    - Definitely dont need to have a perfect payment system setup from the get-go, but definitely something to think about
+    - Definitely, don't need to have a perfect payment system setup from the get-go, but definitely something to think about
 - Process isolation, security, etc
   - Docker might be good enough?
 Otherwise could use kubernetes to spin up whole VMs and such.
 Lots of prior art here, how do lambdas work?
   - Stake in the ground:
     - Use Firecracker to create a virtual environment in which a single container runs.
     - No local disk access is available (all writes must go back to IPFS)
-  - No real need to trust miners, computation should be cheap enough, replicas abundant enough, that you can redundantly run the same computations across different miners with the same data and double check the results against each other
+  - No real need to trust miners, computation should be cheap enough, replicas abundant enough, that you can redundantly run the same computations across different miners with the same data and double-check the results against each other
     - This is a key insight IMO: You can run every computation 3x, and it should be cheaper than doing this sort of work any other way *even* with that overhead.

 - **SCENARIO 2** Process data before retrieval
   - Lochana is a data scientist building models based on satellite images.
   - The satellite data is often very large, much larger than she needs for her processing.
 On the order of 1GB per image and millions of pixels.
-  - She needs data no bigger than 1 MB per image, gray scale, downscaled.
+  - She needs data no bigger than 1 MB per image, grayscale, downscaled.
   - She already uses a python library which downscales per her needs.
   - She has a file `process.py` which includes the python code necessary to execute in a function called 'downscale()' which takes a file handle to local, processes it, and returns a bytestream.
   - She executes the following command: